how-to-pick-your-exterior-trim-color

 |

-How to Choose Exterior Trim Color for Your House
+How to Choose Exterior Trim Paint Color for your House

 Trim color is not a one size fits all!
 You need to look at the exterior colors of your home like your brick, stone and/or siding colors(s), and the color of your windows.